 While theme based web portals allow for a single global point of entry to water quality data, the Monitoring Council is aware that centralizing all data in one or a few locations is infeasible and that attempting to do so would be a recipe for failure.
-The Monitoring Council therefore proposes identifying centralized access points through regional data centers and distributed networks such as the California Environmental Data Exchange Network (CEDEN) and cataloging monitoring metadata using systems such as the California Environmental Resources Evaluation System (CERES).
-The pieces for a statewide data access and integration infrastructure are available, primarily in systems established by Cal/EPA, the Resources Agency, and USEPA (see Appendix 4 for additional detail), but they must be knit into a coordinated whole, rather than serving separate constituencies as they now do.
-This is consistent with the envisioned Water Data Institute that integrates water quality with water supply and water use information.
+The Monitoring Council therefore proposes identifying regional access points through data centers and distributed networks such as the California Environmental Data Exchange Network (CEDEN) and cataloging monitoring metadata using systems such as the California Environmental Resources Evaluation System (CERES).
+The pieces for a statewide data access and integration infrastructure are available, primarily in systems established by Cal/EPA, the Resources Agency, and USEPA (see Appendix 3 for additional detail), but they must be knit into a coordinated whole, rather than serving separate constituencies as they now do.

 Data centers have an important role to play in promulgating formatting, quality assurance, and metadata standards, and there are a number of existing data standards that provide a useful starting point for this effort.
-In applying such standards in any particular instance, the Monitoring Council believes that data management protocols and data formats should be standardized at the highest level possible, with first priority given to federal data standards, the next to statewide standards, and the third priority to regional or single agency standards.
+In applying such standards in any particular instance, the Monitoring Council believes that data management protocols and data formats should be standardized at the highest level possible, with first priority given to federal data standards, the next to statewide standards, and the third priority to regional standards.